TreasuryDirect: 1990s: Telephone and website

 TreasuryDirect had 900,000 participants in 1996, which dropped in 1997 to 825,000 participants.
 In 1997, the system, described as "suffering from pre-electronic age procedures", was updated to modernize it and encourage more people to participate.
 The changes included enabling debits from a bank account (instead of paying by check), ordering reinvestments over a toll-free telephone number, and selling securities by mail.

 By 1998, the Treasury website hosted forms that a person could print out and mail to establish a TreasuryDirect account.
 In 1999, Treasury started a separate service called Savings Bond Direct that allowed buying paper savings bonds online with a credit card and without establishing an account.

 2000s: Online sales

 The TreasuryDirect website started selling electronic Series I bonds online in October 2002, and it added Series EE bonds in May 2003.
 This system was designed to support up to 80 million user accounts; by March 2004, it had 168,000 accounts.
+Concurrent with the new system, credit card sales of savings bonds was terminated on December 31, 2003.

 The online TreasuryDirect service was part of Treasury's plan to stop selling paper savings bonds.
 At the time, a Treasury official said that the cost of running the paper savings bond program was relatively high, making it not an efficient means of financing for the federal government".

 Treasury continued to offer book-entry sales via postal mail and telephone orders, calling that system Legacy TreasuryDirect to distinguish it from online TreasuryDirect accounts.

+In 2006, TreasuryDirect added a "virtual keyboard" to its login system for entering a password.

+From 2007 to 2011, the login system also required entering a random code from a card mailed to the user, which a Treasury spokesperson described as "somewhat of a stickler for us in terms of customer satisfaction."
+This access card provided a form of multi-factor authentication, and TreasuryDirect replaced it with the more standard method of sending a one-time password to the user's email address.